Filter map by:

 |Top imports: Sugar cane and pharmaceuticals|

-Given the similarity of both countries' main export items, trade in goods is not expected to increase significantly in the coming years.
-Instead the economic relationship is likely to be increasingly dominated by investment, licensing of technologies, and services (including education, tourism, investment advisory services, environmental services and agricultural and land use services).
-We're already developing significant investments in the Brazilian agricultural sector that involve dairy processing and agritech.
+Given the similarity of both countries’ main export items, our economic relationship continues to be dominated by investment, licensing of technologies, and services (including education, tourism, investment advisory services, environmental services and agricultural and land use services).

 - New Zealand is represented in Brazil by the New Zealand Embassy, Brasilia